-Who could have guessed – even just a decade ago – that something as mundane as a food label would be the focus of so much attention?
+Who could have guessed that 10 years ago, something as mundane as a food label – and supplier data – would draw so much attention?
 Certainly, no one could have predicted it would take center stage in a Super Bowl ad.

-But there’s more behind the drive for better, consumer-friendly product labels than regulatory zeal.
-Consumers have been clamoring for increased transparency for years, applying even more pressure on food industry executives.
+But there’s more behind the drive for better, easier-to-read product labels than regulatory zeal.
+Consumers have been clamoring for increased transparency for years, applying even more pressure on manufacturers and suppliers.

-When it comes to both items and packaging materials, suppliers must disclose attributes such as material composition, allergens, additives, physical and chemical properties, and microbiological susceptibility.
-The requirement around maintenance records the FDA’s instituted has encouraged the use of electronic databases for analysis and compliance.
+When it comes to ingredients and packaging materials, suppliers must disclose data that includes attributes such as material composition, allergens, additives, physical and chemical properties, and microbiological susceptibility.
+The FDA requirement regarding maintenance records encourages electronic databases for analysis and compliance.

-Talk of this requirement drove a lot of the conversation at the 6th Annual Food Labeling: Evolving Regulatory Compliance Conference late last month in Alexandria, Virginia, and it’s actually the motivation behind a session at the conference led by TraceGains CEO, Gary Nowacki, where he discussed “Trends in Supplier Data Management,” and how the right software can produce more accurate labels, improve supply chain transparency, and make FDA compliance a lot less stressful.
+Talk of this requirement drives a lot of the conversation in the industry.
+But the right software can produce more accurate labels, improve supply chain transparency, and make FDA compliance less stressful.

-A panel discussion on “Considering Consumer Interpretation Surrounding GMO Labeling” was particularly lively.
-Industry executives remain concerned about the transition from the term Genetically Modified Organisms (GMOs) to bioengineered (BE) as defined and outlined by the U.S. Department of Agriculture (USDA) in the National Bioengineered Food Disclosure Standard, which many believe will cause consumer confusion and uncertainty, given the traditional and widely accepted use of GMO.
-This evolution in language is of concern to many food companies that have already begun production on labeling and marketing the more commonly used term GMO, as well as those organization making non-GMO certification claims.
+Food and beverage industry executives also remain concerned about the transition from the term Genetically Modified Organisms (GMOs) to bioengineered (BE) as defined and outlined by the U.S. Department of Agriculture (USDA) in the National Bioengineered Food Disclosure Standard.
+Many believe it will cause consumer confusion and uncertainty, given the traditional and widely accepted use of GMOs.
+This evolution in the language concerns many food companies that have already started producing labeling and marketing with the more commonly used term GMO and those organizations making non-GMO certification claims.

-A member of the audience questioned whether there would still be a need for non-GMO certifying agencies and Moore described a scenario where a product that requires a BE label could also have a non-GMO Project Verified label due to the threshold differences.
+Some wonder, though, if there’s still a need for non-GMO certifying agencies.
+Moore described a scenario where a product that requires a BE label could also have a non-GMO Project Verified label due to the threshold differences.
 Clear as mud, right?

-Another interesting presentation focused on Proposition 65 and the enforcement actions that have been taken so far.
+Proposition 65 and related enforcement actions remain on the minds of executives.
 California’s Prop.
-65 requires food manufactures distributing product within California to provide clear and reasonable warnings when products expose consumers to chemicals that have been identified as causing cancer or reproductive side effects.
+65 requires food manufacturers distributing the product within the state to provide clear and reasonable warnings when products expose consumers to chemicals identified as causing cancer or reproductive side effects.

-In my opinion, they all sound pretty scary.
-In this regulatory environment, ingredient suppliers and food manufacturers need to invest in technology that helps them operationalize supply chain transparency so they can give consumers the info they want and need to make informed choices and comply with laws and regulations, so they can avoid costly litigation.
+In my opinion, they all sound scary.
+In this regulatory environment, ingredient suppliers and food manufacturers need to invest in technology that helps them operationalize supply chain transparency to give consumers the info they want, make informed choices, and comply with laws and regulations to avoid costly litigation.

 TraceGains’ suite of software solutions can help food manufacturers:

-Standard forms that simplify the collection of information about ingredients that require GMO or Prop.
-65 disclosure.
+- Standard forms that simplify the collection of information about ingredients that require GMO or Prop.
+65 disclosures.